Online Safeguarding

 I have attached a link to the story #Goldilocks below:

-All staff at Highfield have read the story during their latest online safety training and we would like to give you the opportunity to share the story with your children.
-We also have physical copies of the book 'Chicken Clicking' by the same author/illustrator; that looks at how online friendships may not be all they initially seem.
+We have physical copies of the book 'Chicken Clicking'; that looks at how online friendships may not be all they initially seem.
 If you would like to borrow one to read at home, please ask your child's class teacher.

 Online Safety Lead - Ruth Coleman.